surgekalva7/SmartContractExample/README.md

     License Identifier:
         - In order to make the code open source, which most smart contract are, a License Identifier is required
         - (//SPDX-License-Identifier: MIT)

+Returns:
+    function retrieve() public view returns (uint256){
+        return number;
+    }
+    - It is a view function since we are not changing the state

 Structs(Objects):
     struct People{
         uint256 fav_number;